MathildeFogPerez/switchillumina/README.md

 The input of the pipeline is 300 bp paired-end reads coming from a target amplicon of the switch region.
 Data can be found at SRA_REF_TO_PUT_HERE accession number.

 These scripts were run on Linux machines.
+The general overview of the pipeline is represented in 'SuppFig_Pipeline_Illumina.pdf' file.

 ### LICENSES ###